top of page

 Peacebuilding through community gardening

-Caquetá has been home to some of the most continuous conflict Latin America has seen in the last decades.
-The Revolutionary Forces of Colombia (FARC), a communist militia, fought for change from 1964 until 2016.
-A peace accord was signed between FARC and the government, but there is still lingering distress throughout the country.
-Tens of thousands have been displaced, drug cartels threaten to move in on the illicit coca market the FARC once controlled, and families are going hungry.
+Caquetá, a southern Colombian department nestled between the Andes mountains and the Amazon rainforest, has endured some of Latin America’s most persistent conflicts in recent decades.
+The Revolutionary Armed Forces of Colombia (FARC), a communist militia, fought for change from 1964 until 2016.
+Although a peace accord was signed between FARC and the government in 2016, lingering distress remains throughout the country, including in Caquetá.
+Tens of thousands have been displaced, drug cartels are attempting to seize control of the illicit coca market that FARC once dominated, social leaders live in fear of violence, and widespread economic inequality persists.